Krishna Kumari (actress): Career

 T. Krishna Kumari started her career at the age of 17 with a small role in the Telugu film Pathala Bhairavi (1951).
-She later played the role of a heroine for the first time in Navvithe Navaratnalu (1951).
+She later played the role of a heroine for the first time in Navvite Navaratnalu (1951).
 She featured as leading actress in several Tamil movies, notably Thirumbi Paar (1953), Manithan (1953), Azhagi (1953), Pudhu Yugam (1954), Viduthalai (1954) and Thuli Visham (1954).

 Krishna Kumari then began to focus on Telugu cinema, which propelled her to stardom.
 Her movies Pelli Meeda Pelli (1959), Bharya Bhartalu (1961), Vagdanam (1961), Kulagothralu (1962), Gudi Gantalu (1964) remain some of Telugu cinema's classics.

 In the early 1960s, Krishna Kumari entered the Kannada film industry briefly, choosing to return to her preferred Telugu cinema within years.
 But in the short span of 5–6 years, she gave memorable performances, most of them co-starring Dr. Rajkumar.
 In fact, her first ever award was for the Rajkumar starrer, Bhaktha Kanakadasa (1960).

 In Hindi, she acted in Kabhi Andhera Kabhi Ujala (1958).
 She was rechristened Rati but again, Hindi cinema held no attraction for Krishna Kumari.
 Although she had several offers in Hindi cinema, she returned to Madras.
 Her most successful movies have been with Akkineni Nageswara Rao, N. T. Rama Rao and also several mythological roles with Kantha Rao.

 Krishna Kumari acted in 150 Telugu films, and about 30 Tamil and Kannada films.
 Her repertoire won her fans across Telugu states and the President's Award.
 Her co-stars include N.T.
 Rama Rao, Akkineni Nageswara Rao, Krishnam Raju, Dr. Rajkumar, Sivaji Ganesan, Kanta Rao, and Jaggayya.